gke/UAVXArm/wiki/UAVXGUI.md

 The actual layout of the windows changes over time and will not match those used as examples here.

-## GPS Connected to COM or Telemetry Port ##

-If you have GPS connected to the COM port Rx pin then you will have full downlink telemetry but you will not be able to change any parameters in flight including navigation missions.
-You arming switch needs to switch the between the Tx line from the GPS and the Tx line from your PC or RF link.
-UAVXGUI assumes this will be the case and will be looking for GPS packets when the aircraft is armed.

-If your Rx uses CPPM you should definitely be using RC3&4 for your GPS connection.
-In this case you will have full bi-directional telemetry and can change mission and most other parameters in flight providing you have an appropriate wireless link of course.

 ## Voice Feedback ##

 Selectable voice feedback is available for those who like to look at the aircraft in flight rather than hopefully where it is on a screen.
-You may enable/disable reporting - bottom right of the main Ground Station window.

 # Groundstation #